CreatorDev/LetMeCreateIoT/README.md

 The interfaces are made to be as compatible with [LMC](https://github.com/francois-berder/LetMeCreate) as much as possible to ensure the code is portable.
-When adding support for a new Click use its LMC version, modify for use with LMCIoT and generate a patch with 'git diff', then place it in the feeds/patches/ directory.
+When adding support for a new Click use its LMC version, modify for use with LMCIoT and generate a patch, then place it in the feeds/patches/ directory.

 ### Known issues

-- At the moment the new udp connection sends dummy data to force router soliciation as soon as possible
+- At the moment the new udp connection sends dummy data to force router solicitation as soon as possible.
-- IDLE/SLEEP power control options might not work properly
+- IDLE/SLEEP power control options might not work properly.
 - The CA8210 radio might still come online even when power_disable_peripherals is used.
-This will be fixed once proper power saving is added for the radio
+This will be fixed once proper power saving is added for the radio.